 I was helping somebody on IM who noted he knew nothing about libraries and he needed articles for his topic.
 After quite a few exchanges with some ground gained, I suggested that if he continued to have problems, he was welcome to telephone me as well and I provided my number.
 His answer came back shortly, he noted that he was in class.

-Unfortuantely, this is not restricted to undergrads
+[Unfortuantely, ignorance of libraries is not restricted to undergrads:]

 In the past week I have had a master’s student and a doctoral student who both did not know they could look up books in our library in an [our] online catalog (the master’s student, first year, had a paper due and had not set foot in the library other than orientation — the doctoral student is at the writing stage with a